gatisr/vite-plugin-csp-dev/README.md

 A Vite plugin to add Content Security Policy (CSP) headers to your application in serve mode.

-In order to set CSP headers in production builds, you must configure your web server accordingly, as this plugin only affects the development server.
+In order to set CSP headers in production builds, you must configure your web server accordingly.
+This plugin transforms build output in order to facilitate that.

 ## Usage